AGRINFO AGRINFO logo

 Under the EUDR (Regulation 2023/1115), EU operators must only trade and sell cattle, cocoa, coffee, palm oil, rubber, soya, wood and their products on the EU market if they are “deforestation-free” and “legal”.
 EU companies putting these products on the EU market must issue a due diligence statement that includes the country or countries of production, and geolocation of all plots of land where the products were produced [see EU Deforestation Regulation (EUDR)].

-The new rules were due to apply from 30 December 2024 for large EU companies, and from 30 June 2025 for micro- and small EU companies.
+The new rules were originally due to apply from 30 December 2024 for large EU companies, and from 30 June 2025 for micro- and small EU companies.

 Under the EUDR, the Commission is also planning to classify countries or regions as low or high risk.
 Companies importing commodities or products from a country classified as low risk will not have to undertake the full risk assessment required under due diligence.
 Also, controls by EU Member State authorities will be lower for commodities or products from a low-risk origin.
-The Commission was due to publish these lists of countries by 30 December 2024, but now proposes to publish them by 30 June 2025.
+The Commission was due to publish these lists of countries by 30 December 2024, but must now publish them by 30 June 2025.

 Why?

-Several trading partners have repeatedly expressed concerns that operators in their countries are not sufficiently prepared to supply commodities or products covered by the EUDR in line with the new rules by 30 December 2024.
-Some EU Member States and European stakeholders have expressed similar concerns.
+Several trading partners repeatedly expressed concerns that operators in their countries were not sufficiently prepared to supply commodities or products covered by the EUDR in line with the new rules by 30 December 2024.
+Some EU Member States and European stakeholders expressed similar concerns.
 The extra 12 months are intended to provide a phasing-in period to ensure the new rules are implemented effectively.
 This period will also allow further time for the EU to engage with trading partners that have expressed concerns.

 Timeline